aadil-shaikh786/literate-chainsaw/README.md

 Hello, Welcome To My Empty Respository

 a.
-What is an Issue?
+What is an issue?
-GitHub Issues are items you can create in a repository to plan, discuss and track work.
-Issues are simple to create and flexible to suit a variety of scenarios
+->
+An issue is a way to track work, bugs, enhancements, or tasks in a project repository.
+It allows team members to discuss and manage work within a GitHub repository.

+b.
+What is a pull request?
+->
+A pull request is a way to propose changes to a repository.
+It allows developers to review and discuss the changes before they are merged into the main branch.